wp-plugins/inline-mp3-player/readme.txt

 A inline mp3 player for the web, using javascript soundkit and scriptaculous.

+== Description ==

+Inline mp3 player replacing any link directly to a mp3 file, such as 'http://yoursite.com/musicfile.mp3' into a special link.
+Clicking it will turn the link into a small media player with a dhtml slider interface.
+It works simple, click the link the music starts playing.
+Drag the tab to browse throught the music.
+Click the link again to stop.
+This player uses <a href="http://jssoundkit.sourceforge.net/">Javascript Soundkit</a> and the slider of <a href="http://script.aculo.us/">Scriptaculous</a>.

+== Installation ==

 Some very basic instruction for now to get this released.

-* Install *

 1. Unpack in plugins directory.
 2. Switch on the plugin.